-Of course, no party at my house would be complete without Catherine's now famous orange basil cake.
+Of course, no party at my house would be complete without my friend Catherine's now famous orange basil cake.
 I love how she created subtle waves in the icing so that the boat shaped cupcake wrapper fit perfectly on top.

 We originally designed these fish cupcake wrappers to incorporate a tiny fishing rod.
 However, I loved Janelle's illustrations on the 2" circle decals so much that I wanted to feature them on the cupcakes as well.